menu

 As with many games, you’ll progress through doing Quests and leveling your character along the way.
 Here are some additional details about the Campaign.

 • Bosses in the Campaign will need to be done in one attempt.
-You will not be able to portal back to town to refill your Flasks and continue the fight.
+You will not be able to Portal back to town to refill your Flasks and continue the fight.
 If you die in a Boss fight, the Boss will reset.

-Currency Items
+Currency

 Gold

 Gold will drop throughout the game and be automatically looted within a small vicinity of your character.
 You’ll use Gold at NPC vendors to buy or gamble items.
 Gold cannot be traded or earned outside of simply playing the game.
+Gold is also used for Trading and at the Currency Exchange

-Closing Words
+Closing